PhotonVision/photonvision-docs/source/docs/getting-started/installation/coprocessor-image.rst

 Downloading the Pi Image
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Download the latest release of the PhotonVision Pi image from the `photon-pi-gen releases page <https://github.com/PhotonVision/photon-pi-gen/releases>`_ to the location of your choice.
+Download the latest release of the PhotonVision Pi image from the `releases page <https://github.com/PhotonVision/photonvision/releases>`_ to the location of your choice.
 You do not need to extract the downloaded ZIP file.

 .. note:: If using a `Gloworm <https://gloworm.vision/>`_, you will need to use the image found :ref:`here. <docs/hardware:vendors>`